Snapbrillia/quadraticvoting/src/README.md

 - One of the output UTxOs carrying this fresh `P` asset, also carries the registration fee's Lovelaces,

-- The other `P` asset is stored in a UTxO, where its datum hold the static info of the project (label, requested amount, etc.).
+- The other `P` asset is stored in a UTxO, which its datum holds the static information of the project (label, requested amount, etc.).

-To avoid redundancy, most of these checks can probably be done only by the validator.
-And to prevent arbitrary minting, presence of `S` might suffice to lock the two scripts together.
+To avoid redundancy, some of these checks can should be done only by the validator, while others are delegated to the registration minter.
+It probably suffices to check the presence of `S` in order to lock the two scripts together.

 ### Donation Transaction